Start Here#

 Plotting#

-The PyAutoLens in-built plot module provides methods for plotting objects and their properties, like the image of a light profile we just created.
+In-built plotting methods are provided for plotting objects and their properties, like the image of a light profile we just created.

-By using a LightProfilePlotter to plot the light profile’s image, the figured is improved.
+By using aplt.plot_array to plot the light profile’s image, the figure is improved.

-Its axis units are scaled to arc-seconds, a color-bar is added, its given a descriptive labels, etc.
+Its axis units are scaled to arc-seconds, a color-bar is added, descriptive labels are included, etc.

 The plot module is highly customizable and designed to make it straight forward to create clean and informative figures for fits to large datasets.